What Is 50 Day Moving Average?

-The 50-day moving average is a popular technical indicator which investors use to analyze price trends.
-It is simply a security's average closing price over the last 50 days.
+The 50-day moving average (also referred to as “50 DMA” is a popular technical indicator used by investors to analyze price trends.
+It’s simply a security's average closing price over the previous 50 days.

 Many market traders also use moving averages to determine profitable entry and exit points into specific securities.

 To calculate the 50 day moving average, take the average of a security's closing price over the last 50 days [(Day 1 + Day 2 + Day 3 + ... + Day 49 + Day 50)/50].